An Introduction to Crisis Intervention

 Typically, people struggle with these kinds of issues internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
 They may talk things over with family members and friends, but sometimes that may not feel like it's enough.

-What happens in counseling depends on the unique needs and strengths of each person seeking assistance.
-For this reason, each counseling experience is unique, just as every individual is unique.
+What happens in crisis intervention depends on the unique needs and strengths of each person seeking assistance.
+For this reason, each crisis intervention experience is unique, just as every individual is unique.

 Typically, the first few sessions are spent clarifying the problem and examining what solutions have already been tried.
-This process assists the counselor in determining which counseling strategies will be most helpful to you.
-Once you clarify your issues, you and the counselor will delineate counseling goals.
+This process assists the counselor in determining which crisis intervention strategies will be most helpful to you.
+Once you clarify your issues, you and the counselor will delineate crisis intervention goals.
 There are many approaches to dealing with these issues.
 Often, the process will include learning new problem-solving or coping skills, increasing self-understanding, exploring life patterns, and gaining a better sense of how you are influenced by your surroundings.

-How can I get the most out of Counseling?
+How can I get the most out of the Crisis Intervention process?

 - Attempt to clarify your goals, and/or what you hope to get out of the experience